Tuition and fees are subject to change without notice.

 Financial aid is limited to a total of 30 developmental credit hours.
 Developmental courses are those with a course number below 100.

 Students may receive financial aid for repeating courses where they received a grade of ‘W’ or ‘F’.
-Financial Aid can be used one time to repeat a previously passed course.
-For satisfactory academic progress status, each repetition will count toward the enrolled hours; however, only the course(s) counted in the GPA calculation will be counted in completed hours for SAP.
+Financial Aid can be used one-time to repeat a previously passed course (grade of A, B, C, D, P).
+For satisfactory academic progress, each repetition will count toward the attempted hours; however, only the course(s) counted in the GPA calculation will be counted in completed hours for SAP.

 Note: All information is subject to change based on changes to federal law, regulation, or College policy and procedure.
 If changes are made, students must abide by the new policy.